Open Houses and Online Events

 Undergraduate Admission Criteria for New Students

-- A completed and signed application, and payment of the $50 admission fee.
+A completed and signed application, and payment of the $50 application fee.

 A qualified applicant who wants to receive credit for courses (whether intending to receive a degree or not) is admitted as a regular student.
 Admission as a regular student is granted to U.S.-educated applicants who fulfill the following academic requirements that may apply to their educational level.